 Approximately 50 % the HWs will be collected and graded.
-2 will be graded for content and the remainder will be graded for effort.
+2 or 3 will be graded for content and the remainder will be graded for effort.
 You will not be told in advance which of the HWs will be graded.
 You do not have to copy the questions to get full credit but a physical diagram is required for each question / problem. (see above for required format).
 There is a 100 % penalty for any question or problem without a physical diagram.

 HWs that are graded for content will receive 40% for overall effort and 60% for the content and effort of 2 to 4 specific questions / problems selected by the instructor.
-You will not be told which questions on each assignment will be graded however, so do all of them if you want a chance to receive full credit
+You will not be told which questions on each assignment will be graded however, so do all of them if you want a chance to receive full credit.

-Conceptual Questions on the HW are usually more difficult for students (since they require "true" understanding) and will have equal or greater weight compared to problems.
-All questions and problems require an analysis using fundamental principles or definitions (UFPD).
+Conceptual Questions on the HW are usually more difficult for students (since they require "true" understanding) and will have greater weight compared to problems.

 Make a serious effort in answering conceptual questions and get help if you can't answer.
 Put your name in the upper right side of the assignment..
-(An assignment or quiz without a name will lose 15 points automatically)
+(An assignment or quiz without a name will lose 10 points automatically)

 Assignments must be stapled together in upper left square centimeter of the page (see website) in order to make reading of the assignment possible).
-Unstapled HW or improperly stapled HW results in 15 points off.
+Unstapled HW or improperly stapled HW results in 10 points off.